TehilaNager/fullStack-project/README.md

 ## 📌 Overview

-IDFConnect is a full-stack web application developed as a final Full Stack project.
+**IDFConnect** is a full-stack web application developed as a final Full Stack project.

-The system connects people who want to donate equipment, food, transportation, clothing, and other resources with people who need assistance.
+The platform was created to connect **citizens who want to help** with **IDF soldiers and reservists who need assistance**.

+Users can either publish **donation offers** (such as equipment, clothing, food, transportation, medical supplies, and other resources) or create **support requests** when they need help.

-Users can publish donations and requests, communicate through a built-in messaging system, save favorites, manage their personal profile, and more.
+The platform enables citizens and soldiers to easily find relevant donation offers and support requests, communicate through a built-in private messaging system, save favorite items, and manage their personal profiles.

+The goal of the project is to make the process of giving and receiving assistance simple, organized, and accessible through a modern web application.

 The project was developed using: